rockyzhang24/lf.vim/README.md

 let g:lf_replace_netrw = 1 // open lf when vim open a directory
 ```

-In order for this to work you need to install the bclose.vim plugin (see above).
+In order for this to work you need to install the vim-bbye plugin (see above).

 ### Setting a custom lf command
 By default lf is opened with the command `lf` but you can set an other custom command by setting the `g:lf_command_override` variable in your .(n)vimrc.